Note: Jasper is the rebranded name of Jarvis.ai

 Essentially, what you will be able to do is simply ask Jarvis for things that you want from your content.
 Such as "write a headline for the above.”

 Or perhaps "summarize the above in 155 characters.”

-No, Jarvis isn't always going to perform everything that you ask perfectly, but the power of this brings gives you tons of room for experimentation.
+No, Jasper isn't always going to perform everything that you ask perfectly, but the power of this brings gives you tons of room for experimentation.
 Ways to test theories and come up with interesting commands to speed up your content creation workflow.

 And this is where it's time to think about some of those experiments.

 I know, you probably won’t need something like this often… but I think it’s a good place to start — as it shows off some of the power under the hood.

 Let’s say you’re trying to crafting an interesting acronym for your brand — Jasper can help.

 Let’s also say we have the first three words in our acronym, but are stumped for what to use in the last word that would spell out FAST.